benchristel/process-to-processes/src/index.md

   - Technique: Staging Environment
   - Technique: Acceptance
 - User Interface Design
+  - Good: Customizable UI
+    - Lowest to highest priority:
+      - Platform
+      - Platform-level User Customizations
+      - Application
+      - Application-level User Customizations
+    - Each layer should be able to delegate some/all of its styling to any of the earlier ones.
   - View: Fitts's Law
   - Principle: Recognition over Recall
   - View: Doherty Threshold (again)
   - Principle: Feedback
   - Principle: Least Surprise
+  - Principle: Reversibility
+  - Principle: Boundary
+  - Principle: Attachment
+  - Principle: Least Marking
+  - Principle: Trust

 <!--
 ### What is Software Development All About?